Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 On her final voyage before being withdrawn, while carrying less than 200 passengers, Olympic would come to the rescue of British battleship HMS Audacious.
 Distress calls from the sinking ship hit the airwaves after the battleship hit a mine.
 Olympic responded and pulled 200 of the Audacious' crew from lifeboats.
 Destroyer HMS Fury attempted to tow the Audacious several times but failed.
 After the remainder of the crew abandoned ship, the vessel sank.
 When the Olympic arrived in Belfast with survivors aboard, she was not allowed to leave as the British Admiralty attempted to suppress the news of the Audacious' sinking.
 After more than a week, the passengers were finally allowed to leave and the Olympic was officially laid up.

 In May 1915, the Olympic was summoned by the British Navy to join the ever-growing troop transport fleet.
 Alongside fellow four funnel liners Mauritania and Aquatania she was stripped of her lavish fittings and armed with several 4.7-inch guns.
-Designated 'HMT 2810', she could now carry 6,000 troops at a time and entered service in September 1915.
+Designated 'HMT 2810', she could now carry 6,000 troops at a time and began duties in September 1915.

 Her first voyage as a transport began on Sept.
 24, 1915, carrying 6,000 troops to Greece for the Gallipoli Campaign.
 Less than two weeks later Olympic would rescue survivors from the foundered French vessel Provincia which had been sunk by a U-Boat.
 Olympic would make several voyages across the Mediterranean until the Gallipoli Campaign was abandoned.